 We are driven by curiosity.
 We have a penchant for seeking out new experience, original knowledge and candid feedback.
 Read this section for our thoughts, our insights, and a few opinions.

 Toward ESG Alpha: Analyzing ESG Exposures through a Factor Lens

 Authored by: Ananth Madhavan, Aleksander Sobczyk, Andrew Ang

-They used Morningstar mutual fund data (for 1300 actively managed funds) and MSCI ESG scores for 5 years ending in 2019, together with factor loadings from MSCI factor indexes (value, momentum, quality, low vol, large cap, small cap).
-They found that funds with higher ESG scores had higher momentum and quality exposures.
+The authours used Morningstar mutual fund data (for 1300 actively managed funds) and MSCI ESG scores for 5 years ending in 2019, together with factor loadings from MSCI factor indexes (value, momentum, quality, low vol, large cap, small cap).
+The authours found that funds with the highest ESG scores also had higher momentum and quality exposures.
 Funds with higher environmental scores had higher momentum exposures in particular.
 Their Fama-French decomposition showed funds with higher ESG scores had lower market beta, lower vol, larger size and negative exposure to value.
-I would say nothing from these results is unexpected.

 The authors do note several caveats with their analysis: they used only one source for ESG scores (MSCI) and their analysis was done over a short period (5 years).
-I would add a few more, most notably they didn't consider sector exposures.
+They also did not consider sector exposures.

-Their most important conclusion comes from when they compared fund active returns vs ESG scores and found that ESG metrics themselves don't provide excess returns but may appear to do so from the momentum, quality etc. factors that come along with them.
+The most important conclusion comes from comparing fund active returns vs ESG scores.
+The authours found that ESG metrics by themselves do not provide excess returns but appear to do so from the momentum, quality etc. factors that come along with them.